diogoabnunes/PRI-Project/README.md

 ### Data Cleaning
 - Remove position column from constructor_standings.csv, results.csv, driver_standings.csv.
 We already have positionText column that gives more information (position, R(etired), D(isqualified))

+- Remove duration column on pit_stops.csv (still have miliseconds column)

+- Remove time column on lap_times.csv and results.csv (we still have miliseconds column)